BerriAI/litellm/docs/my-website/docs/simple_proxy.md

 [![Deploy](../img/deploy-to-aws.png)](https://docs.litellm.ai/docs/simple_proxy#deploy-on-aws-apprunner)

 :::info
-We want to learn how we can make the proxy better!
+We want to learn how we can make the server better!
 Meet the [founders](https://calendly.com/d/4mp-gd3-k5k/berriai-1-1-onboarding-litellm-hosted-version) or join our [discord](https://discord.gg/wuPM9dRgDw)
 :::